yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 Congratulations on reaching the end of this tutorial!
 You now know how to perform a structural annotation of a new eukaryotic genome, using Helixer and Braker3.
 And you've learned how to evaluate its quality and how to visualize it using JBrowse.

+Through this comparative analysis, you've seen that both annotation tools have their strengths:
+* Helixer offers a high level of gene completeness and avoids redundant duplications thanks to its deep learning-based approach.
+It's particularly effective when a consistent, duplication-free prediction is preferred.
+* Braker3, leveraging RNA-Seq and protein evidence, delivers more biologically grounded annotations, with a better match to known gene families, making it a solid choice when biological accuracy and interpretability are key.